 Bellingham

-North Cascades Tips: 5 Things You Should Know
+North Cascades Elopement Tips: 5 Things You Should Know

-#1: You may need a parking pass.
 If any of your locations are within the Mt.
 Baker-Snoqualmie Forest, such as Artist Point, you’ll need a parking pass.
-It’s $5 a day and can be purchased online here.
+It’s $5 a day and can be purchased online here or can be purchased the day-of on the drive up to the lot.
 Failure to do so will result in an $80 fee.
-It’s not super clear on their site, but make sure you purchase one!
+It’s not super clear on the forest’s site, but make sure you purchase one!

-#2: Dogs are allowed!
-Most areas allow dogs, as long as they’re leashed.
+Most areas allow dogs as long as they’re leashed.
 This is one of my favorite places to photograph elopements with pets.
 Always be sure to double-check that your preferred location allows your furry friend.

-#4: The weather is unpredictable.
 Especially during the spring and fall season, the weather can change in an instant from being sunny to rainy.
 Be sure to pack layers and be prepared for any weather condition.
+It’s not uncommon to see fog on top of the mountain only for it to disappear moments later.

-#5: Plan to stay some extra days.
 The park is huge, and most areas are not within driving distance of each other.
 To make the most out of your trip, plan to stay an extra few days.
-Trust me, after seeing the immense beauty of this area, you’ll kick yourself for not turning that 3-day trip into a 7-day trip.
+Trust me, after seeing everything this place has to offer, you’ll be wondering why you didn’t extend your trip.

 A couple in wedding attire walking along some rocks at Artist Point in the North Cascades.